Arc-Computer/ATLAS/README.md

 </div>

 ATLAS is an architecture for production teams that need AI agents to improve from user interactions and feedback *after* deployment.
-It wraps any existing agent framework with the components required to create a closed-loop, continual learning system:

-1.  **Reasoning Core**: A Teacher-Student model pair that enhances agent capabilities.
+Everything is built around a closed-loop learning system—run the loop at inference time for real-time quality control, then feed the traces into online/offline training jobs when you’re ready to adapt or fine-tune.

+## Why It Matters

+- **Closed-loop runtime gains**: +15.7% average accuracy, +31% completion, 97% non-degradation, ~50% token savings
+- **Online optimization**: Up to +165% domain-specific improvement in ~2 hours (no GPU required)
+- **Offline reinforcement learning**: Long-horizon improvements with full control over checkpoints

+Together, these capabilities help your agents compound expertise instead of relearning fixes manually.

+## Four Components, One Loop

+1. **Reasoning Core** – closed-loop runtime that pairs your target model with a reviewer
-2.  **Reward System (RIM)**: Turns implicit and explicit user feedback (edits, approvals, tool usage) into a dense reward signal.
+2. **Reward System (RIM)** – converts edits, approvals, and tool usage into dense reward signals
-3.  **Learning Engine**: Uses online methods like **GEPA** (Genetic-Pareto, a reflective prompt optimizer) and offline methods like **GRPO** (Group Relative Policy Optimization) to update models based on rewards.
+3. **Learning Engine** – online GEPA and offline GRPO for continuous adaptation
-4.  **Persistent Memory**: Stores all interactions for analysis and retraining.
+4. **Persistent Memory** – durable trace store for evaluation and retraining

-Together, they form the complete learning loop shown below.

 <div align="center">
 <img src="public/system-architecture.png" alt="ATLAS System Architecture Diagram" width="800" style="border-radius: 12px;">